ManiShankarGajavelli/MyInterviewGuide/README.md

 - Exception
   - Exceptions that are handled by try-Catch block are called Exceptions.
 - Errors
-  - Exceptions that are not handled by try-Catch block are called Exceptions.
+  - Exceptions that are not handled by try-Catch block are called Errors.
 - Checked Exceptions
   - Exceptions that are identified by Compiler are called Checked Exceptions.
 ~~~java